Featuring Dawn Frazier-Bohnert, Chief Diversity & Inclusion Officer, Liberty Mutual Insurance

-So when Frazier-Bohnert’s team launched Liberty’s own women and allies employee resource group (ERG), [email protected], “we intentionally included ‘Engaging Men’ in our mission statement, knowing that by doing so we would ultimately enhance our mutual success,” she says.
+So when Frazier-Bohnert’s team launched Liberty’s own women and allies employee resource group (ERG), WE@Liberty, “we intentionally included ‘Engaging Men’ in our mission statement, knowing that by doing so we would ultimately enhance our mutual success,” she says.

-That deliberate focus on engaging men culminated last summer in Liberty’s launch of the “Men as Allies” initiative — which dovetails with [email protected]’s mission to empower women and engage men through shared opportunities that will enrich the work environment for all employees.
+That deliberate focus on engaging men culminated last summer in Liberty’s launch of the “Men as Allies” initiative — which dovetails with WE@Liberty’s mission to empower women and engage men through shared opportunities that will enrich the work environment for all employees.

 “We know there are many men who want to help women advance in the workplace, but they don’t know what to do or where to start,” Frazier-Bohnert says.
 “The ‘Men as Allies’ initiative, which was led by my colleague Greg Gale, offers actionable steps so men and women can strengthen gender collaboration and foster a work environment where everyone has the chance to be successful.”

 Employees—men and women—were encouraged to join an internal, online “Men as Allies” community set up to serve as an important forum for men and women to have a dialogue, ask and answer questions, share news, and inspire others to become D&I allies to help advance women in the workplace.

 “My mantra is ‘assume positive intent’,” Frazier-Bohnert says.
 “It is something that I actively encourage everyone to follow because sometimes it can be difficult for people to know where to start a conversation.
 It can be difficult to find the right words.
 But if we assume positive intent and hold allies accountable with constructive feedback, then together we have the power to make our workplace more inclusive and our company stronger.”